Skip to main content

 Q: What advice would you give to agency leaders who are considering the transition to data mesh?

-A: First, I would explain that yielding the full potential of data mesh will take time due to challenges with organizational change.
+A: First, I would explain that it will take time to recognize the full value of data mesh due to the organizational changes required.
 While we can accelerate the technical implementation, data producers across the enterprise will need to buy into the data mesh model and understand how to produce data products and make those products available through the mesh.
 This is not a quick journey.

 Another challenge will be the need to work through the security model for data products in an automated way.
 Data mesh fundamentally changes how data is distributed and managed, creating unique security challenges.
 The security model needs to balance the autonomy of producers who own their domain data with an overarching, organization-wide security policy that governs access to the data products.

-Finally, I would explain that embarking on a journey toward data mesh does not mean you have to abandon existing technology investments.
+I would also explain that transitioning to data mesh doesn’t mean you have to abandon existing technology investments.
 It is possible to build upon your existing data management stack and leverage existing features when transitioning to a data mesh architecture.

 With the advancements we have in tools, technologies, and AI, ECS can show you how to start your journey quickly and begin marching toward a mature enterprise data mesh architecture.